 Under the Affordable Care Act, many health insurance plans will cover preventive care services, including checkups, vaccinations and screening tests, at no cost to you.
 Learn more.

 1. Blood pressure check.
-You can have a heart attack, a stroke, and eye and kidney problems without ever knowing you have high blood pressure.
-It’s a condition without symptoms.
+High blood pressure can cause a heart attack, a stroke, and eye and kidney problems -- without you even knowing your blood pressure is high.
 That’s why it’s important to get your blood pressure checked, even if you don’t think you have a problem.
-If your blood pressure is lower than 120/80, at least once every two years is fine.
-If your blood pressure is between 120/80 and 139/89, be sure to have it checked yearly.
+If your blood pressure is lower than 120/80, at least once every two years is usually fine.
+If your blood pressure is higher, then your doctor will likely want to check it more often.

 2. Cholesterol screening.
-Heart disease is the number one cause of death in the U.S. One of its main risk factors is a high blood cholesterol level.
+Heart disease is the top cause of death in the U.S. One of its main risk factors is a high blood cholesterol level.

-It's recommended that you start getting your cholesterol tested at least once every five years at the age of 20.
+It's recommended that you start getting your cholesterol tested at least once every four to six years beginning at age 20.
 A simple blood test shows your levels and risk for heart disease.

 As you age, your risk for heart disease increases.
-So in your 50s, it's vitally important to continue getting screened.
+If you are in your 50s, it's vitally important to continue getting screened.